The 20 Best Historical Korean Dramas Ever

 Main Cast: Kim Hye-soo, Kim Hae-sook, Choi Won-young, Kim Eui-sung, Moon Sang-min, Ok Ja-yeon, and Chani

-This royal melodrama is the story of a mother going to extreme lengths to keep her family safe in a succession battle.
+This royal melodrama tells the story of a mother who goes to extreme lengths to maintain her family's safety in a succession battle.
 The woman in question is Queen Hwa-ryeong (Kim Hye-Soo), a mother of five whose eldest son is the heir to King Yi Ho (Choi Won-young).
-When the Crown Prince suddenly becomes ill, Hwa-ryeong realizes that her family's status could be in danger, if one of the king's many concubines manages to install their son as the new prince.
-Hwa-ryeong sets out to install one of her four remaining, underachieving sons, as the next heir.
+When the Crown Prince suddenly becomes ill, Hwa-ryeong realizes that her family's status could be in danger if one of the king's many concubines manages to install their son as the new prince.
+Hwa-ryeong sets out to install one of her four remaining, underachieving sons as the next heir.

 -